| Art at the Turn

 More and more talent began to rise, and the country now

 sought for unification.
+The Beginning

 of The Roman Empire